The Faith & Justice Fellowship

 - Additional Costs: Fellows should also plan on book purchases ($200 over the course of the year).
 Optional retreats and other regional gatherings will have separate registration fees.

-Participants make monthly payments of their remaining tuition balance after the application fee and confirmation deposit.
+Participants make quarterly payments of their remaining tuition balance after the application fee and confirmation deposit.
 Scholarships are available; we encourage early application for full consideration.

 Cohorts follow the monthly programming of the Faith and Justice Network as their core curriculum while using specially selected themes as a lens for interpretation and application.
 It is a great way to dive deeper and build community around an even more specific set of questions.

 Sign up for a nine-month journey through the Faith and Justice curriculum with a cohort of peers.